 The concept of license is permissive and cannot be adverse.
 A licensee can use the licensed premises.
 The owner’s title does not get affected in the case of a license.
 Once the license expires, the licensee cannot enjoy the rights over the licensed premises.
 But if the possessor proved the title of adverse possession for the period of twelve years, the owner cannot claim his rights.

 Law of Limitation does not define the concept of adverse possession.
-Adverse possession only stops the owner to claim his/her rights over the property after the limitation period exceeds.
+Adverse possession only stops the owner from claiming his/her rights over the property after the limitation period exceeds.
 It is presumed that if the owner does not show his interest in his property then the adverse possession could take place.
 The concept of adverse possession basically gives the property for free to the possessors and removes the right of the owner of the property.
 However, the owners of the property must be aware of the adverse possessors.